-I posted it on Show HN, and in half an hour or so it hit the front page.
+I posted it on Show HN and it hit the front page after a half hour.
 Right away, traffic spiked.
 I was mostly unproductive for rest of the day replying to comments, refreshing the analytics, and riding the wave.

 Not sure why, but at some point after bouncing around between #11-17 for a few hours, the post dropped to #45.
 Maybe because some people started talking about politics in the comments (think mute.politics).
 At that point, with traffic dying, I thought it was over.

 On a whim I DMed @vcstarterkit.
 They tweeted it out.
 And traffic took off again!